realtimebrainscanner/brainscanner/readme.md

 "Plot data" will show the EEG signal with the chosen preprocessing settings.
 "Plot brain" will perform source localization using teVG (Hansen 2013, 2014) and then shows the localized cortical activitions.
 If teVG has been trained it will use the sparsity parameter obtained otherwise it will use a predefined value.

 "Train VG" is best performed when the headset is not connected.
 Load an existing EEG file which you wish to use for training the VG parameter by clicking "Load file" in the "EEG data source" window.
 Choose the desired settings for training the model in the visualization window.
 Normally, at least the filter and rereference options should be chosen.
 Click "Train VG".
 The parameter estimation will take some time, depending on the length of the inputtet EEG data.
 A mat-file called "gamma" will be saved.
 Remember to rename of remove this file is you do not wish to use it as input for "Plot brain".

+The forward model used in both "Plot brain" and "Train VG" was constructed in BrainStorm using a the ICBM152 template and was build using OPENMEEG BEM headmodelling (Gramfort, 2010).

+##### The Experiment window
+Classification is performed after a classification model has been trained.
+The training will be conducted using the preprocessing options chosen in the experiment window.
+Normally at least "Filter" should be chosen (if the classification model uses source localization the "Rereference should also be chosen").
+If ASR is needed the load a suitable data set for this and the click ASR.
+When the desired options have been chosen, then click "Train Model" ("Start/stop" should be off).
+First the user is asked if source localization should be performed.
+If "1" is typed VG will be train the sparsity parameter regardless if this has already been done in "Train VG".
+A stimulation file and an EEG data file will be then be requested and finally the user will be asked whether the EEG data should be delayed with respect to the stimuli file.

+The classification model is build towards classifying open vs. closed eyes.
+Filtering is e.g. set to [5,15] Hz and the electrodes of interest are O1 and O2 (is source localization is not chosen).

 ##### Common warnings encountered in the BrainScanner app
 The command window will display "input:noData" if the buffer does not contain data.
 Most of the times this just means that data was requested before new data was available.
 If you look in the log-file you often see that an empty data block is followed by a full data block (of e.g. 32 samples) and that a block of samples are in the buffer.
 The buffered data will be used/saved in the next iteration.